philipxlee/breakout/README.md

    * Block:
       * NormalBlock - a regular block with varying colors, with each color corresponding to a certain health.
 When a NormalBlock is broken, there is a chance that a powerup will spawn, and its powers will be randomly selected.
       * BadBlock - a purple block that will randomly increase the health of two NormalBlocks in the screen by 1, thus changing their color, when broken.
-      * UnbreakableBlock - a black, indestructible block with a gravitational pull.
-When the game ball hits the left and right side of the UnbreakableBlock, the ball will go through block from one side to the other.
-Hitting the block on the left and right corners would also result in the ball being "glued" to the UnbreakableBlock.
+      * UnbreakableBlock - a black, indestructible block with a twist.
+When the game ball hits any corner of the UnbreakableBlock, the ball will "stick" to that edge and traverse it.
+When it reaches the other corner, the direction is reversed.

    * Power Ups:
       * Extend Paddle: The paddle will extend in width for 15 seconds.